 We will respond to the questions asked on the form.
 If you need a generic letter describing your disciplinary history, send us a signed request (you may use the form linked above) with the address to where we should send it.
-If we no longer have any information on file for a student, we will send a letter stating that we are unable to confirm or deny that the student/alumnus has a record.
+If we no longer have any information on file for a student, we will send a letter stating that we are unable to confirm or deny that the (former) student/alumnus has a record.

 Our intent with these letters is not to prevent students/alumni from achieving whatever goals they may have.
 We will place any incidents noted on the disciplinary record in context and describe the university response.
 If students had an isolated incident during their time at Duke, with no further disciplinary actions, we will note that.

-It is critically important that students/alumni be honest in sharing information about their disciplinary history, as universities/the government do follow up with us.
+It is critically important to be honest in sharing information about your disciplinary history.
 Perhaps the worst thing you can do is minimize or even lie about an incident in which you were involved.
 Often, a student's forthrightness about an incident, and an explanation of what he/she has learned from the incident, can be a plus factor for a student.

 The letter below is sent with Dean's Certification forms.
 It details the Office of Student Conduct policy for reporting students' disciplinary histories.

 Have questions?
 Feel free to contact us.